naomai/php-layers/README.md

 # PHP Layers
+## About
 PHP-Layers is a OOP library for creating images in PHP.

 It adds powerful layering functionality known from image editors, while staying intuitive and simple to use.

-Features:
+- PHP 8.0+
+- GD2 extension
-- Stacking of images with transparency
+- Stacking of images, with transparency
-- Importing and exporting images, supports classic and modern formats (PNG, JPEG, WebP, AVIF)
+- Importing and exporting images - supports classic and modern formats (PNG, JPEG, WebP, AVIF).
-- Generating Data URL for embedding in HTML file
+  - Also, allows generating Data URL for embedding in HTML file
 - Convinience functions for drawing
-- Rendering of rich text with word wrapping
+- Rich text

 **The project should be considered unstable for now, as I'm refactoring the code from an unhinged mess I made 10 years ago.**